-Obtaining a master's degree can open several career possibilities for HIM professionals.
-Based upon AHIMA membership data, roles for those with a master's degree are typically in the managerial, executive, and academic arenas.
+Attaining a master's degree can open several career possibilities for HIM professionals.
+Based upon AHIMA membership data from 2010, roles for those with a master's degree are typically in the managerial, executive, and academic arenas.
 The chart "AHIMA Salary Data: Average Salary by Degree Level" provides a breakdown of the average salary by degree levels.
-AHIMA's newly updated career map also details a variety of positions that require advanced degrees.
-3

 As the healthcare system becomes more dependent on the use of technology, HIM professionals need to evolve as well, assuming new roles and acquiring new skills to meet the future needs of healthcare practices.
 A 2009 work force assessment report by the American Institutes for Research (AIR) commissioned by the AHIMA board concluded that to "keep pace with the increasing demand for HIM professionals, education and credentialing should continue to focus on knowledge in health information/data technical security and skills in writing, computer use, health informatics and information, data analysis, problem solving, leadership, and communication."
-While the report listed four functional areas in which HIM professionals typically work (billing accuracy and efficiency, data analysis, healthcare information systems, and patient information security), job descriptions indicated that higher education degree levels are associated with management roles, problem solving, and analysis responsibilities.
-Since the report was written, privacy and security and health information exchange functions have evolved into two new HIM specialist positions: Health Information Management and Exchange Specialist and Health

-Information Privacy and Security Specialist.
+While the report listed four functional areas in which HIM practitioners typically work (billing accuracy and efficiency, data analysis, healthcare information systems, and patient information security), job descriptions indicated that higher education degree levels are associated with management roles, problem solving, and analysis responsibilities.
+Since the report was written, privacy and security and health information exchange functions have evolved into two new HIM specialist positions: Health Information Management and Exchange Specialist and Health Information Privacy and Security Specialist.
 The development of these particular positions was driven in part by regulatory changes.

-The AIR report also predicted that academic medical centers, consulting firms, insurance companies, and the pharmaceutical industry will be areas of growth for HIM needs, and employers recommended adding new skills for HIM professionals to learn at the graduate level:
+The AIR report also predicted that academic medical centers, consulting firms, insurance companies, and the pharmaceutical industry will be areas of growth for HIM needs, and employers recommended adding new skills for HIM practitioners to learn at the graduate level: